websense/csselora/README.md

 # csselora
-Lora project code (arduino and python simulator)
+Lora project code for arduino and Lora shield